Blessed Are the Sick

 Blessed Are the Sick is the second studio album by American death metal band Morbid Angel, released on May 22, 1991 through Earache Records.
+The album followed the band's landmark debut Altars of Madness, and is similarly regarded as a seminal release in the then-burgeoning death metal genre.

+Background

+After the release of their debut, Altars of Madness, Morbid Angel toured for nearly two years in support of the album, starting in November 1989 opening for Napalm Death, Carcass and Bolt Thrower in the UK and Europe on the Grindcrusher Tour.
+Their touring continued in North America with bands such as Pantera, Obituary, Atheist, Death Angel, Forbidden, Sanctuary, Ripping Corpse, Deicide, Sacrifice and Wrath, ultimately concluding their efforts in April 1991 with a Brazilian tour, supported by Sarcófago, Sextrash and Cambio Negro.

+In between tours, the band would return to Morrisound Recording in Florida to record and produce their second album, which would become Blessed Are the Sick.

 Composition and musical style

 Though the album features some fast sections, the overall sound is markedly slower than the debut, with identifiable classical music undertones present (main composer Trey Azagthoth would dedicate this album to Mozart).
 Tracks 9, 10 and 12 are re-recorded songs from the 1986 demo Abominations of Desolation.
 According to Chris Krovatin of Kerrang, "while Altars is straight-up death metal horror, Blessed is a strange and static album, with Morbid Angel's more straightforward moments peppered between arcane, Lovecraftian passages of twisting guitars and off-kilter drumming.
 It's a starker and more unique approach to the genre, and one that set Morbid Angel apart from the rest of the blood-drenched pack."

 Blessed Are the Sick's tracks have been described as "semi-catchy," and the album as a whole has been called "short [and] to the point."
 The album's lyrics explore the "drug-fueled religious theories of guitarist Trey Azagthoth."
 His shred guitar style has drawn comparisons to Eddie Van Halen.